EESSI/docs/docs/test-suite/installation-configuration.md

 * [ReFrame](https://reframe-hpc.readthedocs.io) v4.3.3 (or newer)
 * [ReFrame test library (`hpctestlib`)](https://reframe-hpc.readthedocs.io/en/stable/hpctestlib.html)

-??? note "(If your system Python version is lower than the minimum required version, click here for some tips)
+??? note "(If your system Python version is lower than the minimum required version, click here for some tips)"

     * You can upgrade and manage python versions using `pyenv`.
 [Link](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation)
         * For installation follow the documentation in the repository using the link above.